Dear TCU community

 TCU is committed to a fair, unbiased, and consistent learning environment where every student is treated with dignity and respect and is granted all procedural protections afforded by TCU Policy on Prohibited Discrimination, Harassment and Related Conduct.

 Upon request, the university can provide reasonable interim measures to support Respondents.
-The Title IX Coordinator, Sr. Deputy Title IX Officer, or Campus Life Office or the Title IX Coordinator’s designees who reaches out to you can assist in arranging these types of interim measures.
+The Title IX Coordinator or Campus Life Office or the Title IX Coordinator’s designees who reaches out to you can assist in arranging these types of interim measures.

 3025 Lubbock Ave.